openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

       fuel plugins --list

 #.
-The plugin is now ready for use and can be enabled on the Settings tab, PLUMgrid Plugin section
+The plugin is now ready for use and can be enabled in the Settings → PLUMgrid Plugin section of an OpenStack environment on the Fuel UI as explained next.
-   of the Fuel web UI, as explained next.
+   This part is visible after a new environment is created.

 Configuring a New Environment
 -----------------------------

 #.
-In Fuel UI `create environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#create-a-new-openstack-environment>`_.
+In Fuel UI `create a new environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#create-a-new-openstack-environment>`_.

     .. image:: images/create_env.png
        :width: 80%

 #.
-Select the appropiate KVM or QEMU hypervisor type for your environment.
+Select the appropriate KVM or QEMU hypervisor type for your environment.

     .. image:: images/compute.png
        :width: 80%